Things to see in Sulmona

 Further down the main street we see one of the most beautiful Medieval aqueducts I have come across in Italy.
 L’Acquedotto di Sulmona was built in 1256 during the Swabian dynasty under Manfredi di Svevia, and it is a remarkable example of Medieval engineering.
 The 21 pointed arches are divided into three different sections in order to transport water from the river Gizio down to Sulmona in the valley, and in spite of several devastating earthquakes the structure remains intact.

 To taste the water just cup your hands under the eye rolling stone mask on the old fountain and take a sip.
 The water is clean, fresh and cool all year round.

 Don’t miss the market square

 Through the aqueduct we enter Piazza Garibaldi, Sulmona’s largest square, where you can see grown men slowly rocking a statue of Madonna to encounter another statue of the resurrected Christ during the “Madonna che scappa” procession on Easter Day.
 Another important event is the palio style Medieval festival called ‘Giostra Cavalleresca di Sulmona’ that takes place every year in the last week of July.

-At all other times of year, Piazza Garibaldi hosts the bi-weekly markets where you can buy fresh fruit and vegetables and local produce along with other household goods.
-When we were there the few market stalls sold odds and ends such as ceramic plates, old brass pots and pans, and antique coffee mills, candlesticks and irons.
+At all other times of year, Piazza Garibaldi hosts the bi-weekly markets, where you can buy fresh fruit and vegetables and local produce along with other household goods.
+When we were there the few market stalls sold odds and ends such as ceramic plates, old brass pots and pans, antique coffee mills, candlesticks and irons.

 Take a walk from one artisan shop to the other to admire the confetti art, or visit the Pelino Confetti Museum to see how the sugar coated almonds are made.
 It is very hard to leave Sulmona without a souvenir bouquet of almond mementos.